Pablo-source/Pipeline_of_functions/README.md

 - 02_model.R
 - 02_plot.R

-2. Second step, we automate slightly the execution of these three scripts
+2. Second step, we automate slightly the scripts execution using source() function

 2.1 Saving all three scripts in a dedicated folder called R 2.2 Using source() function to run all three scripts